-This program will provide your team with a new and fun experience while honing time management, strategy, negotiation and creative skills.
+This programme will provide your team with a new and fun experience while honing time management, strategy, negotiation and creative skills.

 Many businesses use their own branding or values as the basis for the artwork with many finished pieces hanging proudly in workplaces around the country.

-If you would like your team to have a fun, outdoor adventure on minimal budget, then City Scramble is a good team building program to do.
+If you would like your team to have a fun, outdoor adventure on minimal budget, then City Scramble is a good team building programme to do.

 Equipped with a smart device, maps, money and a list of items to acquire, teams are set off on a race around a specific location.
 The location can be a park, suburb, CBD or even entire town.